Skip to Main Content

 • OHFA Homebuyer programs: The OHFA offers conventional, FHA, VA and USDA loan options, all of which come with income and purchase price limits that vary by county.
 You’ll need to meet debt-to-income ratio requirements, which vary by loan, along with credit score requirements: a minimum of 640 for conventional, VA and USDA loans and a minimum of 650 for FHA loans.

 • OHFA Ohio Heroes program: Depending on the type of work you do, you might be able to take advantage of OHFA’s Ohio Heroes homebuyer program, which offers a discount on your mortgage rate.
-This offering applies to repeat homebuyers as well as first-timers, but it’s especially valuable if you’re just starting to earn paychecks from any of the following jobs: police officer, firefighter (volunteers included), EMT or paramedic; physician, nurse, nurse practitioner or STNA; and teacher (pre-K through grade 12), administrator or counselor.
+This offering applies to repeat homebuyers as well as first-timers.

 • OHFA YourChoice!
 Down Payment Assistance: OHFA’s YourChoice!
 Down Payment Assistance offers 2.5 percent to 5 percent for a down payment, closing costs or other expenses.
 Borrowers don’t have to repay the funds, provided they do not sell or refinance the property for seven years.

-• OHFA Grants for Grads: OHFA’s Grants for Grads program can make owning a home a more manageable expense for anyone who recently earned their degree.
-This program is for first-time homebuyers who have completed an associate’s, bachelor’s, master’s, doctorate or other post-graduate degree within the last four years, and offers forgivable down payment assistance worth 2.5 percent to 5 percent and a discounted mortgage rate.
+• OHFA Grants for Grads: OHFA’s Grants for Grads program is for first-time homebuyers who have completed an associate’s, bachelor’s, master’s, doctorate or other post-graduate degree within the last two years.
+It offers forgivable down payment assistance worth 2.5 percent to 5 percent and a discounted mortgage rate.
 Borrowers don’t have to repay the down payment assistance if they live in Ohio for at least five years.

 • Mortgage Tax Credit: After you buy your first home, OHFA’s Mortgage Tax Credit program can help when you file your taxes.
-The IRS already allows you to deduct some of your mortgage interest if you itemize, and this program can help you lower your tax bill even more.
 If you obtain a loan through OHFA’s first-time homebuyer program, you can score a tax credit of up to 40 percent of your mortgage interest, up to a maximum of $2,000, although you might pay a “slightly higher interest rate,” according to OHFA’s website.
 If your loan is not via OHFA, you can still apply for the tax credit, but it will be smaller: 30 percent of your mortgage interest for a bank-owned property; 25 percent for a property in a target area; and 20 percent for all other properties.

 How to find the best mortgage rate in Ohio for you